 Why do I need a work injury lawyer?

 A work injury lawyer can help you file a workers’ compensation claim.
-They can also help ensure you receive the total amount of benefits you’re eligible for.
+They can also help ensure you receive the total benefits you’re eligible for.

-Your employer and their insurance provider may not acknowledge the full extent of your losses and pay you less as a result.
+Your employer and their insurance provider may not acknowledge the full extent of your losses and pay you less.
 An attorney who is working for you, not the insurance company, helps prevent this from happening.

 Can I sue my employer?